How to handle contact lens discomfort

-But there's no reason to stop wearing contacts, or to suffer in silence.
-It's likely that a simple change to your lenses, care products or daily habits will make you much more comfortable.
+Episodes of contact lens discomfort usually don't mean you no longer are a good candidate for contact lenses or that you have to permanently stop wearing contacts.
+It's likely that a simple change to your lenses, care products or daily habits will make your contact lenses much more comfortable.

 To accurately determine the specific causes of your contact lens discomfort and appropriate remedies, you need to see your optometrist or ophthalmologist.
 A visit to your eye doctor also will rule out the possibility that your discomfort indicates a more serious underlying problem.